rudachenkoev/eugenify/README.md

 # Eugenify

-UI components library written with Vue 3 Composition API, Typescript, and Tailwind CSS.
+UI components library written with Vue 3 Composition API, Typescript and Tailwind CSS.
 It offers flexible customization of components, SSR support, and is lightweight with no dependencies.
 Additionally, it supports the Material Design Icons plugin.
-The project utilizes Storybook for component development and documentation and is published on Chromatic for visual regression testing and UI review.
+The project utilizes Storybook for component development and documentation and is published on [Chromatic](https://www.chromatic.com/library?appId=66323b5a1934bfc339be6c40) for visual regression testing and UI review.

 ## Features